na-na-hi/renget/archive/tmd2many_abilities.md

 Innards Out | When the User is KO'd by a damaging Move, the Opponent takes damage equal to the HP of the user before fainting.
 Inner Focus | The User is immune to Intimidate and is unable to Flinch.
 Insomnia | The User is immune to *Sleep*.
-Intimidate | When the User enters a battle, the Opponent has their Attack decreased by 1.
+**Intimidate** | When the User enters a battle, the Opponent has their Attack decreased by 1. +2 to Intimidation rolls.
 Intrepid Sword | At the start of the battle, the User's Attack is increased by 1.
 **Iron Barbs** | When the User is hit by a Physical Move, the Opponent takes Recoil damage.
 Iron Fist | The User's Punching Moves have their damage increased by 3.